Food Insecurity

 Prevalence of food insecurity

 Food insecurity is a serious public health problem in Hastings and Prince Edward Counties (HPEC).
-The Real Cost of Eating Well in Hastings and Prince Edward Counties Report, 2023, shows the prevalence of household food insecurity for HPEC is 23 per cent, significantly higher than the provincial estimate of 17.4 per cent.
+Public Health Ontario shows the prevalence of household food insecurity for South East Health Unit (which encompasses the previous Hastings Prince Edward Health region), is 26.9 per cent.

 food insecure households